 In addition, small prompts such as nodding your head can also communicate to the speaker that you are listening, and natural comfortable silences and supportive spaces can allow the speaker time to reflect.

-Overshadowing the speaker through regular interruptions, finishing their sentences, using throwaway comments or talking over the speaker with your own experiences can minimise what a person is trying to tell you and may not provide the safe environment needed to fully allow for open communication.
+Overshadowing the speaker through regular interruptions, finishing their sentences, using throwaway comments or talking over the speaker with your own experiences can minimise what a person is trying to tell you.
+This may not provide the safe environment needed to fully allow for open communication.

 Create an accepting environment by not entering a conversation with expectations about what a speaker might reveal and how you may react to those.
 Instead, go in open minded and provide room for the speaker to listen.
 Withhold your own experiences and thoughts until relevant points where you can empathise with the speaker in the sharing of appropriate experiences.